bigz-git/io-buffer-generator/future_additions_and_issues.md

 # Future Additions (in no particular order):
 - module presets?? - not sure about this
-- update-project command? - what would this do?
+- update-project command? - to update coversheet meta data
 - package into wheel for distribution
 - generate hardware?? - is this a bad idea?
-- readme update with instructions on usage
 - --dry-run flag on generate - print what files would be written and their tag/routine counts without writing anything
-- fill-drawings command - same pattern as fill-descriptions; prompts for a drawing filename and fills blank column G cells for a selected rack (currently left as "ENTER DRAWING NAME HERE" placeholder)
 - summary command / enhanced list - show counts of filled vs. blank tags and descriptions per rack so you can see which racks are ready to generate vs. still incomplete
-- add tool version number
+- add version number
+- generate-cad error checking
+    - if no module type is detected, prompts user for module type. there should be a check against the expected amount of channe/points (e.g 4 channel module but user types "IB8" should result in an error/warning)
+- add generate-cad command to gui
+- generate-cad for 1756 and 1794 io